thatbudakguy/qg/notes/warmup-questions.md

 - ~~When was the last time your character said, “I love you,” if ever?~~
 - ~~What is your character’s catch phrase?~~
 - ~~What is one goal your character hopes to accomplish in the next year?~~
+- ~~What’s one thing your character does when no one is around?~~
+- ~~A new adventurer approaches your character, asking them for wisdom.
+What lesson does your character impart to the young adventurer?~~
 - What is the best meal your character has ever eaten?
 - What is the best gift your character has ever received?
 - What is one title your character has earned that makes them proud?